 The Largest in the Parks Canada System

 The Wood Buffalo National Park (1922) is the largest national park in Canada at 17,300 square miles, located in Alberta, Northwest Territories.
 It was created in 1922 as a sanctuary for the last bison population in the nation and aboriginal residents.
 It was declared a UNESCO World Heritage Site in 1983 and contains whooping cranes, peregrine falcons, and beavers.
 The Quttinirpaaq National Park (2001) at 14,585 square miles in Nunavut is second largest in Canada.
 Its wildlife boasts of seals, polar bears, narwhals, and walruses.
 It was declared a UNESCO World Heritage Site in 2004.
 The Nahanni National Park Reserve (1976) at 11,583 square miles in the Northwest Territories is third largest in the country.
 It has tundra, spruce and aspen forests, hot springs and many species of flora and fauna.
-Virginia Waterfalls is one of its wonders, twice the height of the Niagara.
+Virginia Waterfalls is one of its wonders, as it is twice the height of the famous Niagara Falls.
 The Sirmilik National Park (2001) at 8,571 square miles in Nunavut is fourth largest in the nation.
 It has valleys, glaciers, and red rock hoodoos under the midnight sun.
 Polar bears, seals, and walruses abound with narwhals and beluga whales.
-The Kluane National Park (1993) and Reserve (1976)at 8,499 square miles in the Yukon is fifth largest.
+The Kluane National Park (1993) and Reserve (1976) at 8,499 square miles in the Yukon is fifth largest.

 Other Massive Canadian National Parks